FrozenPeak0701/frozenpeak0701.github.io/_pages/about.md

 Hi!
 My name is Zeyu Ma.
 I am currently in the Master's program in Physics at Northwestern University.
 I received my B.S. in Physics (with Honors) with a second major in Computer Science at Johns Hopkins University.

-My current research interests are in Condensed Matter, more specifically in Quantum Information related topics.
+My current research interest is in Condensed Matter, more specifically in Quantum Information related topics.
+My current project is on time evolution simulations of one-dimensional quantum many-body systems using density matrix renormalization group (DMRG) related algorithms.

 My hobbies are playing chess, biking, stargazing, and playing video games.
 I also enjoy some casual coding and watching/performing magic tricks from time to time.
 <!-- Header image is from Anime series "Death Note". -->